Nacho114/cs211_project/README.md

-Into to Visual Computing project
+Intro to Visual Computing project